Maximum likelihood estimation for discrete exponential families and random graphs: Introduction and preliminaries

-Perry and Wolfe in~\cite{perry2012null} put non-asymptotic conditions for the existence of MLE in various random graph models parameterized by the vertex-specific parameters.
-Rinaldo, Petrovi\'c and Fienberg characterize the existence of MLE for $\beta$-models in~\cite{MR3113804}.
-They interpret the Barndorff-Nielsen's criterion using the geometry of multidimensional polytopes of vertex-degree sequences, see also \cite{MR2985941}.
-Wang, Rauh and Massam~\cite{MR3911110} transfer the criterion into discrete hierarchical models, using the notion of simplicial complices.
-These models include, e.g., graphical models and Ising models.
-Wang, Rauh and Massam also improve approximations of the sets of estimable parameters in the case of the non-existence of MLE, which is discussed in the setting of marginal polytopes.

-The main motivation for our work was the paper of Bogdan and Bogdan \cite{MR1768245} characterizing the existence of MLE for exponential families of continuous functions on the unit interval.
-Here we propose a~similar characterization, which is new in the setting of discrete exponential families.
-The criterion can be thought of as an elaboration of the Haar condition of Crain.
+The main inspiration for our work is the paper of Bogdan and Bogdan \cite{MR1768245} characterizing the existence of MLE for exponential families of continuous functions on the unit interval.
+We propose a~similar characterization, which is new in the setting of discrete exponential families.
 We obtain the result by a straightforward approach, which does not depend on the delicate convex analysis of \cite{MR489333}.

 The paper is composed as follows.
-In Section~\ref{sec:def} we give the criterion for the existence of MLE for general discrete exponential families using the notion of the \textit{set of uniqueness} and a related analysis of \textit{oscillations} of the exponents in the exponential family.
+In Section~\ref{sec:mle} we give the criterion for the existence of MLE for general discrete exponential families using the notion of the \textit{set of uniqueness}.
+The criterion is restated in Section~\ref{s.lp} as a linear programming problem.
 In Section~\ref{sec:zastosow} we give applications to exponential families spanned by Rademacher and Walsh functions, and to exponential families of random graphs.
-In particular we give sharp or plain threshold functions for the sample size sufficient for the existence of MLE.
-Auxiliary results are given in Appendix~\ref{sec:app}.
+In particular we give sharp or plain thresholds for the sample size sufficient for the existence of MLE.
+Auxiliary results and direct connection to the criterion of Barndorff-Nielsen are given in Appendix~\ref{sec:app}.

+{\bf Acknowledgments:} We are grateful to Ma\l{}gorzata Bogdan, Piotr Cio\l{}ek, Persi Diaconis, H\'{e}l\`{e}ne Massam, Sumit Mukherjee, Krzysztof Oleszkiewicz, Krzysztof Samotij and Maciej Wilczy\'{n}ski for references, comments and discussion.
+The third author was partially supported by the BGF Cotutelle scholarship and would like to thank Campus France for financial support.